billagee/blog.likewise.org/content/2013-04-16-webdriver-testing-with-python-and-ghostdriver.markdown

 brew install phantomjs
 ```

-If you don't want to use homebrew (or you're not on a Mac) you can simply <a href="http://phantomjs.org/download.html">download the latest PhantomJS build manually</a> and install it.
+If you don't want to use homebrew (or you're not on a Mac) you can simply <a target="_blank" href="http://phantomjs.org/download.html">download the latest PhantomJS build manually</a> and install it.

 Believe it or not, that is all.
 GhostDriver is integrated into PhantomJS, so you should now be set up to take a test drive.